 The Real World

 Upon graduating in 2009, I excitedly accepted an Associate Staff research position at MIT Lincoln Laboratory.
 For many years I had dreamt of living in Boston, and it proved to be a fun city in which to live.
-After three wonderul years of working at MITLL, I decided to return to school and pursue my PhD.
+After three wonderful years of working at MITLL, I decided to return to school and pursue my PhD.

 Graduate School Part II — PhD

 In 2012, I matriculated in Brown University's Computer Science PhD program.
 The program -- and university at large -- is incredibly genuine, caring, and filled with socially-conscience, passionate, curious students and faculty.
 I am enjoying my time in my new home in Providence, Rhode Island as I pursue research in Natural Language Processing.
 I will graduate in May 2019.

-My favorite hobbies are playing baseball, photography, hiking/backpacking, painting (acrylics and oils), billiards, sewing (making backpacks/tents), weight lifting, running, cooking, computer science, and mathematics; and, I try to travel as much as possible.
+My favorite hobbies are playing baseball, photography, hiking/backpacking, travelling, painting (acrylics and oils), billiards, sewing (making backpacks/tents), weight lifting, running, cooking, computer science, and mathematics.